percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/howtos/recipes_ibkx_gtid.rst

 .. note::

-   The example above is applicable to Percona XtraDB Cluster.
+   The example above is applicable to *Percona XtraDB Cluster*.
 The ``wsrep_on`` variable is set to `0` before resetting the source (``RESET MASTER``).
-The reason is that Percona XtraDB Cluster will not allow resetting the source if ``wsrep_on=1``.
+The reason is that *Percona XtraDB Cluster* will not allow resetting the source if ``wsrep_on=1``.

 STEP 5: Check the replication status